smartmonkey007/adventOfCode/readme.md

 # 2022

+## Day 3 🔐

+    This puzzle was not very hard but I am very unhappy with the complexity of the solutions.
+There are a lot of iterations over small arrays.
+While this should be okay, it is something that I would rather simplify.

 ## Day 2 🪨🗞️✂️

     This puzzle part 1 was fairly easy.
 But part 2 confused me a bit.
 It made me have to carefully evaluate the wins and loss strats and the point values.
 Also, deno complaining about indexing into the object type is something that I want to look closer at.
 The typing on this is fairly messy, but its late and I just want to be finished with it. :)